balena-io/debugging-masterclass/README.md

 `systemctl restart balena-supervisor.service` to restart the Supervisor.

-In general, there are some core services that need to execute for a device to come online, connect to the balenaCloud VPN, download applications and then run
+In general, there are some core services that need to execute for a device to come online, connect to the balenaCloud VPN, download releases and then run
 them:

 * `chronyd.service` - Responsible for NTP duties and syncing 'real' network